CN and KCS Outline Benefits of Pro-Competitive Combination for Shippers

+Transaction is about creating a new rail product and pro-competitive market philosophy for the future

+New direct rail service, preserving interline routing options with the gateway commitment, and offering price transparency through separately challengeable segment rates will deliver on commitment to preserve and enhance competition for all shippers

-CN (TSX: CNR) (NYSE: CNI) and Kansas City Southern (NYSE: KSU) (“KCS”) today outlined how the proposed combination of CN and KCS will preserve and promote competition, growth and more choice for rail customers, port operators, employees, stakeholders and communities.
+MONTREAL and KANSAS CITY, Mo., July 08, 2021 (GLOBE NEWSWIRE) -- CN (TSX: CNR, : CNI) and Kansas City Southern (: KSU) (“KCS”) today outlined how the proposed combination of CN and KCS will preserve and promote competition, growth and more choice for rail customers, port operators, employees, stakeholders and communities.

 As outlined in the joint filing to the Surface Transportation Board (“STB”) on July 6, 2021, CN and KCS will enhance competition by: